lidofinance/multichain-automaton/README.md

 ### Prerequisites

 - A Safe multisig must be created.
-- The deployer must have sufficient ETH on both networks.
+- The deployer must have sufficient gas on both networks.
-- Token rate forwarding must be set up either by adding a pusher to the Lido core protocol (voting required) or setting up an automatic solution, e.g., [Chainlink automation](https://docs.chain.link/chainlink-automation).
+- Token rate forwarding must be set up using an automatic solution, e.g., [Chainlink automation](https://docs.chain.link/chainlink-automation).

 ### Config Setup